wbamberg/idl-reference/docs/nsIProfileMigrator.md

 If your migrator needs to access services that use the profile (to
 set profile prefs or bookmarks, for example), use aStartup.doStartup.

-@param  aStartup nsIProfileStartup object to use during migration.
-@param  aKey     optional key of a migrator to use to skip source selection.

 @note The startup code ignores COM exceptions thrown from this method.